Olalla, Washington: Olalla Community Club

 On the way up hill along the Olalla Valley Road from the lagoon, the Olalla Bible Church and the Olalla Community Club stand.
 The OCC was built around 1906 by the Modern Woodsman of America and in 1937 they deeded the structure to the community.
 The OCC was incorporated and chartered to serve the community.
 Its mission is to support the citizen, organizations and maintain the building for social and civic needs.
 Over the decades, several renovations have taken place.
 In 1976, the OCC created its non-profit status and in September 2007 a new metal roof was installed.
 The current president is Marty Kellogg.

 Next to the OCC is the Olalla Bible Church, built around 1910.
 Together they represent some of the oldest and largest historic buildings still in working order in South Kitsap.

 Arts and culture

 Throughout Olalla's history, the strong sense of community has played out in various forms of a community celebrations.
-Most notable was the Strawberry Festivals in the 60's and beginning in 1991, a 25-year run with the Olalla Bluegrass Festival.
+Most notable was the Strawberry Festivals in the 1960s and beginning in 1991, a 25-year run with the Olalla Bluegrass Festival.
 Currently, the name has changed to the Olalla Americana Festival to support a wider genre of music.